 There are very few places in the world that make it onto more bucket lists than Italy.
 Both architecturally stunning with landscapes that’ll leave you breathless, from the rugged mountains to the craggy coast, Italy is charming and magical in every sense of the word and checks all the boxes for a dream destination.
 Classic European elegance?
 Check.
 Natural wonders?
 In spades.
 And that food?
 Oh, the food.

-The very definition of la dolce vita, almost every inch of Italy is worth seeing, and you could spend weeks exploring the country from top to bottom.
+The very definition of la dolce vita, every inch of the country is worth seeing.
+Whether it’s your first trip to Italy or hundredth, you could spend weeks exploring the country from top to bottom.
 Unfortunately, most people don’t have that much time off so we’re prepared a list of the most beautiful cities in Italy (and maybe even the world) to guide your adventures.
 Get stoked and start trip planning because the wanderlust is real and Italy is calling.
 If you’re ready to host your own version of Eat, Pray, Love here’s where to head.

 Positano is by far the most photographed city in Italy, and if you’ve ever seen a picture of it you’ll understand why.
 Referred to as the vertical city, the entire town is built into the mountainside upwards rather than outwards.
 One of the five cities on the Amalfi Coast, brightly colored buildings are enveloped by lush, green mountains while turquoise water sparkles in the distance that looks like they’re going to topple right into the sea at any moment.
 You could spend hours wandering the winding roads from the village to the beach, taking in the sweeping views, local boutiques, art galleries, and chic restaurants indulging in pizza and lemon everything.
 You’ll be stoked to know that pictures don’t even do it justice.